GumNg/TinDog/README.md

 - Adding containers with boostrap and the difference between standard and fluid containers
 - Adding button styling with bootstrap
 - Adding icons with fontawesome
+- Adding carousel slides with bootstrap
+- Adding cards and adjusting stying and responsiveness with bootstrap